CudaText-addons/cuda_sync_editing/readme/readme.txt

    - If you move the caret away from an active word, the plugin returns to "Selection State" (markers remain visible).

 5. Finish:
-   - Click the Gutter Icon again or press 'Esc' key to exit the plugin completely.
+   - Click the Gutter Icon again or press Esc-key to exit the sync-editing completely.

 Configuration file